M18 smoke grenade: World War II

-The M16 was first used in combat before testing was completed and it being adopted as a standard munition in November of 1942 with Operation Torch.
+The M16 was first used in combat before testing was completed and it being adopted as a standard munition in November 1942 with Operation Torch.
 General George S. Patton heard about the development of the smoke grenades and sent officers to the Edgewood Arsenal to observe testing.
 The observers decided yellow had the best visibility, and had several thousand yellow grenades produced before troops arrived in French Morocco.

 A large stock of M16's were made before the M18 replaced it and were used first in the war.
 On 6 June 1944, for the Normandy landings the color orange was chosen for identifying friendly positions, and so orange M16's were distributed, primarily to paratrooper units such as the 502nd and 505th Parachute Infantry Regiments.

 Over the course of the war, troops and armored units utilized smoke grenades greatly.
 Commanders prearranged attack plans with color codes so that units could easily coordinate with each other.
 The grenades were used for marking allied positions to try to prevent friendly fire, while rifle-launching adapters allowed marking enemies a distance away.
 The great visibility of the smoke helped artillery observers and friendly aircraft above see these positions from afar.

 By late 1945 the M16 was phased out with supplies diminished, and the M18 took over.

 Korean War

-Introduction of a helicopter based medical evacuation system in the Korean War had the M18 considered a more vital piece of equipment for troops.
-They were used to mark landing zones, making finding friendly troops on the ground to evacuate wounded personnel easy for the pilots regardless of the terrain.
+Introduction of a helicopter based medical evacuation system in the Korean War and supply shortages had the M18 considered a more vital piece of equipment for troops.
+The M18 was primarily used to mark landing zones, making finding friendly troops on the ground to evacuate wounded personnel easier for the pilots regardless of the terrain.
+However, there was a shortage of the grenades among other U.S. army ammunition and equipment during the war due to a logistic support deficiency.
+This was partially caused by industries reconverting to civilian use after World War II.
+Army units were given allowances of equipment that limited what they were given.

-As an unforeseen effect during the war when using M18 grenades, Chinese troops would mistake them for chemical weapons.
-This was because they used the standard markings of other chemical grenades such as the M7 at the time.
-The Chinese used captured M18's to train troops for defense against chemical warfare, with the belief that they contained toxic agents.
+As an unforeseen effect over the course of the war, Chinese troops mistook M18 smoke grenades for chemical weapons.
+This was because they used the standard ammunition markings of other chemical grenades such as the M7 at the time.
+Captured M18 smoke grenades were used by the Chinese to train their troops for defense against chemical warfare, due to the belief that they contained toxic agents.